Navigation

 Front-end developers rarely work alone.
 They regularly collaborate with UX/UI designers, who plan the visual style, and with Back-End Developers, who manage the data and logic behind the scenes.
 This teamwork ensures that what users see on the screen connects correctly with how the system operates.

 Effective communication between roles is critical for meeting goals and deadlines.
-Developers often use tools like version control systems (such as Git), design handoff platforms (like Figma), and task trackers (like Jira or Trello).
+Developers often utilize tools such as version control systems (like Git), design handoff platforms (like Figma), and task trackers (like Jira or Trello).
 These tools support a smooth development process and help align technical work with business and user needs.

 Conclusion